nuclearavocado/ReinforcementLearning/README.md

 #TODO: Complete

 ## Instructions
-Train an agent:
+To train an agent, run:
 ```
 python launch.py --<arguments>
 ```
-For example, to train a VPG agent on Cartpole-v1:
+For example, to train a VPG agent on Acrobot-v1 and render it:
 ```
-python launch.py --algo vpg
+python launch.py --algo vpg --env Acrobot-v1 --render
 ```
+(The default arguments train a REINFORCE agent on CartPole-v1.)

 To visualise training, this library uses Tensorboard.
 ```
 tensorboard --logdir=./graphs